anishathalye/porcupine/README.md

 - If Porcupine runs really slowly on your model/history, it may be inevitable, due to state space explosion.
 See [this issue](https://github.com/anishathalye/porcupine/issues/6) for a discussion of this challenge in the context of a particular model and history.
+Utilizing system-specific consistency checking with ordering hints can often drastically reduce this search space.
 - When recording timestamps for operations, especially on ARM and other weakly-ordered architectures, you may need to use memory barriers or atomic operations to ensure accurate measurements and avoid spurious linearizability